"Something's just not right--our air is clean, our water is pure, we all get plenty of exercise, everything we eat is organic and free-range,

 I’m watching a show about the cosmetics industry called Not So Pretty.
 The first episode deals with asbestos in cosmetics.
 Because asbestos occurs in the same geologic formations in which talc is mined, it often turns up in cosmetics.
 Also in baby powder.
 I never bought baby powder because I could never figure out what you were supposed to do with it.
 Apparently, lots of people use it liberally.

 Johnson & Johnson, the maker of baby powder, is featured in the first episode of the show.
 Some women who had used the powder for years began to die of mesothelioma, a lung cancer, and also ovarian cancer (apparently some women use the powder on their privates).
 In autopsies, researchers discovered asbestos in the lungs of those who’d died of mesothelioma.
-As reported in one scientific journal, “Through many applications of this particular brand of talcum powder, the deceased inhaled asbestos fibers, which then accumulated in her lungs and likely caused or contributed to her mesothelioma as well as other women with the same scenario.… In recent years, more than 10 women developed mesothelioma and their only source of asbestos exposure was the use of one brand of talcum powder.”
+As reported in one scientific journal, “Through many applications of this particular brand of talcum powder, the deceased inhaled asbestos fibers, which then accumulated in her lungs and likely caused or contributed to her mesothelioma as well as other women with the same scenario.
+In recent years, more than 10 women developed mesothelioma and their only source of asbestos exposure was the use of one brand of talcum powder.”
 In the image below, the straight rod is asbestos.

-Johnson&Johnson is not a nice company,
+Johnson&Johnson is not a nice company, vaccines or no vaccines.

 For an introduction to this blog, see I Just Say No; for a list of blog topics, click the Topics tab.